MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbOnline/audio-conferencing-in-office-365/emails-sent-to-users-when-their-settings-change.md

 ms.collection:
 - Adm_Skype4B_Online
 - Strat_SB_PSTN
-ms.audience: Admin
+audience: Admin
 appliesto:
 - Skype for Business
 localization_priority: Normal
 f1keywords: None
 ms.custom:
 - Audio Conferencing
-description: 'Hier erfahren Sie, welche Informationen automatisch gesendet, Benutzern per e-Mail beim Ändern ihrer Einstellungen für einwahlkonferenzen in Skype für Business Online. ' ms.openlocfilehash: 814414139c985de6571a7e48aeb0bff208aa9ce3 ms.sourcegitcommit: b2acf18ba6487154ebb4ee46938e96dc56cb2c9a ms.translationtype: MT ms.contentlocale: de-DE ms.lasthandoff: 05/09/2019 ms.locfileid: "33865080"
+description: 'Informieren Sie sich, welche Informationen automatisch per e-Mail an Benutzer gesendet werden, wenn sich die Einstellungen für Einwahlkonferenzen in Skype for Business Online ändern. ' ms.openlocfilehash: 7f16e4dfdb108111767f173295044ca4bdfc0475 ms.sourcegitcommit: ab47ff88f51a96aaf8bc99a6303e114d41ca5c2f ms.translationtype: MT ms.contentlocale: de-DE ms.lasthandoff: 05/20/2019 ms.locfileid: "34275623"
 ---
 # <a name="emails-sent-to-users-when-their-settings-change-in-skype-for-business-online"></a>An Benutzer gesendete E-Mails, wenn ihre Einstellungen in Skype for Business Online geändert werden

 > [!Note]
 > Wenn Sie in Microsoft-Teams nach automatischen E-Mail-Informationen suchen, erhalten Sie weitere Informationen unter [Benutzer gesendete E-Mails, wenn ihre Einstellungen in Microsoft-Teams geändert werden](/MicrosoftTeams/emails-sent-to-users-when-their-settings-change-in-teams).

-E-Mails werden automatisch für Benutzer, die [für die Audiokonferenz aktiviert](set-up-audio-conferencing.md) werden gesendet mithilfe von Microsoft als Anbieter von Audiokonferenzen.
+E-Mail-Nachrichten werden automatisch an Benutzer gesendet, die [für Audiokonferenzen](set-up-audio-conferencing.md) mit Microsoft als Anbieter von Audiokonferenzen aktiviert sind.

 By default, there are four types of email that will be sent to your users who are enabled for Audio Conferencing.
 However, if you want to limit the number of emails sent to users, you can turn it off.
 Audio Conferencing in Office 365 will send email to your users' email when:

-- **Auf diese oder beim Ändern des Anbieters von Audiokonferenzen an Microsoft, wird eine Audiokonferenz-Lizenz zugewiesen.**
+- **Ihnen wird eine Lizenz für Audiokonferenzen zugewiesen, oder wenn Sie den Anbieter für Audiokonferenzen zu Microsoft ändern.**

      This email includes the conference ID, the default conference phone number for the meetings, the audio conferencing PIN for the user, and the instructions and link to use the Skype for Business Online Meeting Update Tool that is used to update existing meetings for the user.
 See [Assign Skype for Business licenses](../skype-for-business-and-microsoft-teams-add-on-licensing/assign-skype-for-business-and-microsoft-teams-licenses.md) or [Assign Microsoft as the audio conferencing provider](assign-microsoft-as-the-audio-conferencing-provider.md).